ZupIT/beagle-docs/content/en/resources/customization/beagle-for-ios/custom-beagle-navigation-controller.md

 The method `serverDrivenStateDidChange()` is the entry point to handle screen state changes.

-The default implementation shows an "ActivityIndicator" when the screen is loading and shows an default error view that handles error and retry.
+The default implementation shows an `UIActivityIndicatorView` when the screen is loading and also shows a default error screen with errors treatment and a retry button.

-When overriding, if you want to preserve loading behavior, a "super" implementation should be called or you can customize a loading and handle error behavior by yourself.
+When overriding, if you want to preserve a loading and error behavior, a `super` implementation should be called to represent the superclass `BeagleNavigationController` or you can customize a loading and handle the error behavior by yourself.

+Both implementations can be seen in the examples below.

 ## Parameters